inaimathi/langnostic/drafts/making-llms-do-more-of-what-you-want.md

 Bam it's a one-liner.
 In a lisp-like, this would just be `funcall`, or possibly not even a function at all, just a pair of parens marking it as something to evaluate.
 Also, technically, this is a `Maybe <whatever type your function returns>` (note that we return `None` in the case that the `validate` call fails).

+Don't take the code _too_ seriously in its' current form.
+I don't think I'm going to keep it precisely the way it is now, but the interface is there and any changes are likely to be cosmetic or QoL-enabling.
+Check [the docs](TODO - trivialai README) before building anything out of it.

 ### The Upshot

 So what's the point of all this?